 Required Software#

-• Go 1.25+: The project uses Go 1.25.8 with toolchain 1.25.9
+• Go 1.26+: The project uses Go 1.26.3

 • Podman: For containerized development and deployment (Docker is not supported)

-• Task: For build automation (installation guide)
+• Task: For build automation ( installation guide)

 • Git: For version control